LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 * **Bitbucket.** We use the `Axom Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_ to manage our Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc.

-  * See :ref:`gitandbranch-label` for more information about how we use Git and Bitbucket.
+  * See :ref:`bitbucket-label` for more information about how we use Git and Bitbucket.

 * **JIRA.** We use the `Axom JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking and release planning.

-  * See :ref:`issuetracking-label` for more information about how we use JIRA.
+  * See :ref:`jira-label` for more information about how we use JIRA.

 * **Bamboo.** We use two Bamboo projects for continuous integration, automated testing, documentation generation, etc.: `Axom CZ Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ and `Axom RZ Bamboo project <https://rzlc.llnl.gov/bamboo/browse/ASC>`_

-  * See :ref:`citesting-label` for more information about how we use Bamboo.
+  * See :ref:`bamboo-label` for more information about how we use Bamboo.